 Point for improvement in the Eliye Springs Resort

 Some critical points: although the cook was good, the menu choice was very limited and it was quite expensive for what you got (this was in 2011).
 However, I believe they were still renovating which may be an explanation.
 Also, it was very hot during the day, and unfortunately too hot to lie on the beach.
 So, do not expect a traditional beach holiday (this depends on the season obviously).
 Since the resort has a monopoly position on the shores, prices for activities are pretty steep (for example boats to Central Island).
-Still, Eliye Springs resort was a promising place.
+Still, Eliye Springs resort was a promising and beautiful place to hang out for a few days.
+I definitely hope to come back some day!

 What to do in Eliye Springs?